RoboJackets/igvc-software/igvc_perception/src/multiclass_segmentation/README.md

 The training result can be visualized with TensorBoard using following commands.
 `tensorboard --logdir=content`

+## Train a model using Google Colab
+You can alternatively use a google colab to train your model.
+Here is a brief instruction about setting up google colab environment.
+1. First visit to google colab webstite and upload the **igvc_multinet.ipynb**.
+2. Download the required dataset shown in the Build Instruction above.
+3. Follow the instruction on the **igvc_multinet.ipynb**

 Alternatively, download **UNetWithEfficientNet.ipynb**, and run it in [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) or a local Jupyter environment.